7 Types of Investor Personality and How to Guide Them

 Getting started can be overwhelming for new investors.
 They need help navigating the investment landscape because they lack experience.

-Take the time to educate them about the basics of mutual fund distribution.
+Take the time to educate them about the basics of mutual funds.
+Simplify the concepts of SIPs, returns, and risk.
 Simplify the concepts of SIPs, returns, and risk.

 Recommend starting with a small SIP investment in a diversified mutual fund to build their confidence.
 Show examples of how small investments can lead to substantial wealth over time.

 Conclusion